Akansha-695/Healthcare-rasa-chatbot/README.md

 ## License

-This project was built as part of an academic/internship exercise.
+This project was built as part of an internship.